Ian2020/monica_reminder/README.md

 We declare our licensing by following the REUSE specification - copies of applicable licenses are stored in the LICENSES directory.
 Here is a summary:

-* Cource code is licensed under GPL-3.0-or-later.
+* Source code is licensed under GPL-3.0-or-later.
 * Anything else that is not executable, including the text when extracted from code, is licensed under CC-BY-SA-4.0.
 * Where we use a range of copyright years it is inclusive and shorthand for